 Depreciation is provided on cost in equal annual instalments over the estimated useful lives of the assets.
-The rates of depreciation are as follows:
+The useful lives are as follows:

-Plant and machinery 20 - 25 Years Fixtures and fittings 10 Years Where equipment is acquired with the aid of specific grants it is capitalised and depreciated as above.
+Plant and machinery 20 - 25 Years Fixtures and fittings 10 Years Computer and recording equipment 3 - 5 Years

+Where equipment is acquired with the aid of specific grants it is capitalised and depreciated as above.
 The related grants are credited to the CSCI once all relevant performance related conditions have been met.